itu-devops/itu-minitwit-logging/README.md

     driver: bridge
   main:

 volumes:
   elasticsearch:
 ```

 We have:

-  * `minitwitserver` listening on port 5000
+- `minitwitserver` listening on port 5000 inside of the container (and 5001 on the host machine)
-  * `minitwitclient` running in the same `main` network and depending on our server
+- `minitwitclient` running in the same `main` network and depending on our server
-  * `kibana`,`logstash` ,`filebeat` and `elasticsearch`, all within `elk` network.
+- `kibana`,`logstash` ,`filebeat` and `elasticsearch`, all within `elk` network.

 Log pipeline:

 1. Filebeat reads filebeat.yml and will automatically collect docker logs, with filebeat.autodiscover, from containers json.log files.
 Filebeat sends the log data to `logstash:5044`.
 2. Logstash reads `pipeline/logstash.conf` and listens on port 5044 for filebeat data.
 Logstash uses a filter expression to get data fields from the logs, and sends the parsed logs to `elasticsearch:9200`.
 3. Elastic search listens on port 9200 and gets the logstash data, as a data stream which it calls `logs-generic-default`.
 Creating a data-view on `logs-generic-default` you can see the extra fields extracted by logstash, if the log is a request to the server.

 If for some reason you can't recreate using the `docker compose up setup` try `docker compose up setup --force-recreate` instead.